 International Recognitions & Press

-Articles and press featuring the Old Fort, Historic Estate
+Articles and press featuring The Old Fort

 Where History Happened - October 2014

 Local hearsay indicates that the Old Fort was a former plantation, and maps from 1763 bear this out.
 Perched on Bequia’s highest point, Mt.
 Pleasant, with views of all the surrounding Grenadines, the Old Fort was a rubble-strewn ruin of walls, cisterns and foundations when it was discovered in 1978 by Otmar and Sonja Schaedle, visitors from Germany.
 They began a lengthy restoration of the estate in the French Colonial style, using timber from local forests and the same stone as that of the ruins (click link to read the entire article).
 The Old Fort now consists of eight rooms, six in the reconstructed plantation house and two built within the foundation of an ancient sugar mill.
 When it comes to focusing on plantation history, director and co-owner Quirin Schaedle says, “I want to go more and more in that direction.”

 You do have to wonder what possessed a perfectly sane or possibly not German teacher to sail away from his home, his family, and his career and settle in the ruins of an eighteenth century plantation in the middle of the jungle on a tiny Caribbean island he'd never heard of.
 But that's precisely what Otmar Schaedle did in 1978.
 And now, thirty-five years later, here I was at the Old Fort, sitting with Otmar's thirty-three-year-old son, Quirin - who speaks, like the true islander he is, with a wonderful mishmash of an accent that is mostly West Indian but with barely discernible touches of German and "real" English.
 "I guess my father is an adventurer and a romantic who must have felt constrained in Germany," he suggested (click link above to read the entire article).